-(1) The SRT Commander should be selected by the $\rm PM/PC$ and be an officer, SNCO, or equivalently graded civilian police officer.

-(2) SRT entry element team leaders should be selected by the SRT Commander (if appointed), with the concurrence of the PM/PC.

-(3) Designated marksmen and observers should be nominated by the entry element team leader(s) and selected by the SRT Commander, with the concurrence of the PM/PC.
+- (1) The SRT Commander should be selected by the PM/PC and be an officer, SNCO, or equivalently graded civilian police officer. - (2) SRT entry element team leaders should be selected by the SRT Commander (if appointed), with the concurrence of the PM/PC. - (3) Designated marksmen and observers should be nominated by the entry element team leader(s) and selected by the SRT Commander, with the concurrence of the PM/PC.
 Each designated marksman and observer shall have demonstrated exceptional accuracy and knowledge in the operation of SRT firearms.
-Before being designated as a marksman or observer, the nominated MP should attend SRT phase II training at U.S. Army Military Police School (USAMPS), or a federal/state certified marksman course.
+Before being designated as a marksman or observer, the nominated MP/police officer should attend SRT phase II training at U.S. Army Military Police School (USAMPS), or a federal/state certified marksman course or other PS approved course.

-(4) Other SRT members should be selected by the SRT Commander or designee, per this manual and other guidance set forth by the PM/PC.

-(5) Try outs or indoctrination may be used if needed to screen candidates.

-e.
-Assignment to an SRT should be based upon satisfactory completion of a 6-month probationary period following graduation from the SRT Course, USAMPS, Ft.
-Leonard Wood, Missouri; or regional FBI Special Weapons and Tactics course; or federal/state certified course; or equivalent.

-2. Accident Investigators.
+- (4) Other SRT members should be selected by the SRT Commander or designee, per this manual and other guidance set forth by the PM/PC. - (5) Try outs or indoctrination may be used if needed to screen candidates. - e.
+Assignment to an SRT should be based upon satisfactory completion of a six (6) month probationary period following graduation from the SRT Course, USAMPS, Ft.
+Leonard Wood, Missouri; or regional Federal Bureau of Investigation (FBI) Special Weapons and Tactics course; or federal/state certified course; USMC SRT Course; or other PS approved course. - 2.
+Accident Investigators.
 Enlisted MPs (Cpl-GySgt) who have completed the U.S. Air Force Traffic Management & Collision Investigation Course, Lackland Air Force Base, Texas, or the Traffic Institute Accident Investigators Course and have been assigned additional MOS 5813 are considered qualified accident investigators.
 Similarly, civilian police officers of equivalent seniority completing the same courses are considered qualified accident investigators.
-Accident investigators are normally assigned within the Operations Division of a PMO/MCPD.

-3. Military Working Dog (MWD)/Civilian Police Working Dog (CPWD) Handlers.
-A MWD/CPWD handler is a military policeman/police officer who is additionally trained to properly employ a MWD to conduct vehicle searches, searches of open areas, buildings, vehicles, etc., for the detection of explosives or illegal drugs and who also has the ability to search for lost or wanted persons.
-Requirements/prerequisites are as follows:

-a.
-Must currently hold MOS 5811 or be assigned as a civilian police officer.
+Accident investigators are normally assigned within the Operations Division of a PMO/MCPD. - 3.
+Military Working Dog Handlers.
+A MWD handler is a military policeman/civilian police officer who is additionally trained to properly employ a MWD to conduct vehicle searches, searches of open areas, buildings, vehicles, etc., for the detection of explosives or illegal drugs and who also has the ability to search for lost or wanted persons.
+Requirements/prerequisites are as follows: - a.
+Must currently hold MOS 5811 or be assigned as a civilian police officer, GS-0083. - b.
+Must be a volunteer. - c.
+Complete the MWD Basic Handler Course, Lackland Air Force Base, Texas.
+CMC (PS) offers and funds limited school seats for civilian police candidates to attend this course.
+Civilian MWD handlers are initially hired based on the minimum requirements set forth in reference (au) for civilian police officers, however, civilian MWD handlers must meet the prerequisites for military candidates, minus those standards specific to general technical scores, or military entrance battery exams.

-b.
-Possess no fear of dogs.

-c.
-Must be a volunteer.

-d.
-Complete the Military Working Dog Basic Handler Course and the Detector Dog Handler Course, Lackland Air Force Base,

-Texas.
-CMC (PS) offers, and funds, limited school seats for CPWD handlers to attend the Military Working Dog Handler School at Lackland Air Force Base, Texas.
-CPWD handlers are initially hired based on the minimum requirements set forth in reference (au) for civilian police officers, however, CPWD handlers must meet the prerequisites for military candidates, minus those standards specific to general technical scores, or military entrance battery exams and complete or have completed the Military Working Dog Basic Handler Course.

-4. Physical Security Specialists.
+- d.
+Must have functioning spleen. - 4.
+Physical Security Specialists.
 A physical security specialist is typically a military policeman additionally trained to give the installation commander the ability to conduct risk/vulnerability assessments, analyze crime, and recommend appropriate courses of action to eliminate conditions conducive to terrorism, espionage, sabotage, wrongful destruction, malicious damage, theft and pilferage.
 Civilian police officers of similar grade and rank may be considered for funded training in the physical security field.
-Requirements/prerequisites:

-a.
-Must currently hold MOS 5811, or civilian equivalent.

-b.
-Must have obtained the grade of corporal or higher, or civilian equivalent.
+Requirements/prerequisites: - a.
+Must currently hold MOS 5811, or civilian equivalent. - b.
+Must have obtained the grade of corporal or higher, or civilian equivalent. - c.

-c.
 Must complete the Conventional Physical Security Course at USAMPS.